Laravel-Backpack/docs/7.x/crud-operation-inline-create.md

     - the _main entity_ would be Article (big form);
     - the _secondary entity_ would be Category (small form, in a modal);

+> **NOTE**: It does not work with HasMany relationships, as those relationships require the "_main_" entity to be created before the "_secondary_" entity.

 <a name="how-to-use"></a>
 ## How to Use